Building relationships with our members

 At the Center, our mission is to help nonprofits build capacity and sustainability.
 Our site visits are one way we gain insights into the challenges our member organizations face and how we can tailor our support to help.

 Even amidst the pandemic, we have continued our visits—in the virtual realm!
 Patrick Rabiecki, our Site Visiting Ambassador, enjoyed meeting with the following members.
+Patrick also attends member events when possible.

 Check out their stories, and consider inviting Patrick to visit your nonprofit!